 Where are games and practices played?

 ARLL plays games in one of three locations: Ingleside Middle School, Echo Canyon and Camelback Christian Church.
 Practices are held in these same locations.
+Due to the fluid situation of Covid-19, ARLL may need to add other fields to continue our season.
+We have no plans at this time to relocate and we will try and give ample notice.

 Will the season schedules be announced on the website?